 While the pandemic certainly made it more of a challenge to handle and show the weavings in-person to interested institutions, our deaccessioning initiative has really proven to create a new and exciting opportunity to build relationships with institutions who share our goal of making these assets accessible and able to be enjoyed by the public once again!

+What prompted your move?
 Our move represents a new direction for the Portman Archive as we aim to be more outward facing in our promotion of Mr. Portman’s legacy.
 Our new space will also position us closer to our sister companies within the Portman Companies so that we can collaborate more efficiently.
 We are excited about what the future holds for The Portman Archives and look forward to sharing with SGA in the future.
 If interested, please visit our website at www.portmanarchives.com!

 Georgia Southern University Special Collections continues its tradition of celebrating Georgia Archives Month with another exciting game experience for their campus community.
 This year’s The Case of the College Sweetheart is an immersive mystery game in which players must examine historical evidence and digital clues to solve the forgotten mysteries of Georgia Southern’s “Sweetheart” Campus.
 The game offers players an opportunity to engage with archival primary sources that document the historic area of campus in a fun and engaging way.
 The program builds upon the success of their 2019 Secrets, Sources, and Swamp face-to-face escape room but in a safer, semi-virtual environment that allows players to socially distance themselves.